How many medical cannabis patients are there in the UK?

 Cultivation is licenced by the Home Office and the Home Secretary, and strict regulatory measures must be met before marketing approval can be granted.

-Patients must satisfy eligibility criteria before a specialist will prescribe, and they will only prescribe if they believe there is a genuine need that cannot be met by another medication that is currently available.
+Patients must satisfy eligibility criteria before a specialist will prescribe medical, and they will only prescribe if they believe there is a genuine need that cannot be met by another medication that is currently available.
 Patients may have to try two different conventional medications, treatments, or therapies without a successful outcome before they are able to receive a medical cannabis prescription.

-Because the NHS will not prescribe in the vast majority of cases, the burden of cost is put upon the patient themselves, making it accessible to some but also potentially unaffordable to many on a basic income.
+Because the NHS will not prescribe medical cannabis in the vast majority of cases, the burden of cost is put upon the patient themselves, making it accessible to some but also potentially unaffordable to many on a basic income.
 Medical cannabis clinics typically charge an upfront cost for an initial appointment and charge for each product that is prescribed.
 There are often repeat prescription costs associated with private clinics, although some waiver this fee periodically.

 Here at Releaf, we offer a subscription package that provides an extra level of care and increased value.